Gandalf2004/Custom-1972-CPU/README.md

 ------------------------------

-If you have both `make` and `gcc` installed, open your terminal, navigate to the directory where you want the source files of this project to be, and run
+If you have both `make` and `gcc` installed, open your terminal, navigate to the directory where you want the source files of this project to be, and run:
 ```
 git clone https://github.com/Gandalf2004/Custom-1972-CPU.git
 ```
-Or download the source files directly via the GitHub GUI
+Or download the source files directly via the GitHub-GUI

-If you have the source files installed open your terminal, navigate to the directory where the source files of this project are located, and run:
+If you have the source files installed, open your terminal, navigate to the directory where the source files of this project are located, and run:
 ```
 make
 ```